wkolowski/Type-Theory-Wishlist/README.md

 - Projections which project constructor arguments out of a term (given that the term was really made using that constructor): `Cons?.hd : l : list 'a{Cons? l} -> 'a`, `Cons?.tl : l : list 'a{Cons? l} -> list 'a`
 - Note that the above are written in F* syntax and require refinement types to get anywhere.

-## Singleton types

 ## Primitive types and arrays <a id="primitives"></a> [↩](#types)

-Primitive constants are used to include in type theory various types known from more mainstream languages, like ints, floats, arrays, etc.
+Primitive constants are used to include in type theory various types known from more mainstream languages, like `int`s, `float`s, `array`s, etc.

+Papers:
+- idunno

+**Status: implemented in Coq.*

+TODO:
+- How does it work at the level of formal rules?

+## Modern (i.e. futuristic) tooling

+[The Unison Language](https://www.unisonweb.org/) has a very futuristic tooling and some good ideas, including:
+- codebases - Unison code is literraly stored as an AST in a nice database managed with a dedicated tool
+- everything can be referred to by its hash and names are just metadata, so its easy to rename stuff and perform other similar magic like caching tests
+- Unison has typed documentation which prevents it from going out of sync with the code

 ## Nice features that are not part of the language for now